skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

     - Based on the above analysis and roughly speaking, for every 11 people in the world there is one business.

 # Background
-In this excercise I will be examining the use of web archive data to produce valuable insights and data assets for Business-to-Business (B2B) marketers.
+In this exercise I will be examining the use of web archive data to produce valuable insights and data assets for Business-to-Business (B2B) marketers.
 B2B marketers are looking for accurate business information in order to precisely target certain kinds of businesses.
 There are traditional methods of using directories and business registries but the most up-to-date information on a business can usually be found on its website.
 Therefore, knowing whether a website is a business website or not is a valuable first step for marketers to have up-to-date and highly accurate information on the audiences they are targeting.
 In this blog post, I will be walking through the steps required to produce a dataset that can put data scientists on a path to extracting this valuable information for their marketing teams.

 # Problem Statement
   - **Is it possible to use data from the web to identify businesses?**